 Understanding Business Loan Eligibility

-Before you dive into a loan application, it's important to know what lenders are actually looking for.
+Before you dive into a loan application, it's important to understand what lenders are actually looking for.
 Every lender, whether it's a bank, credit union, or online platform, has unique eligibility benchmarks.
 The most common include your credit score, business revenue, and how long your company has been operating.
-Understanding these criteria upfront can save you time and increase your odds of getting approved.

 Here's how scores generally break down: